All Episodes

 They enabled crimes.

-When in fact it probably was difficult for the drug cartels to get the guns.
+When in fact, it probably was difficult for the drug cartels to get the guns.

-Certainly not walking into gun stores in Phoenix and elsewhere than crossing the border.
+It probably was not easy for the drug cartels to get the guns, certainly not walking into gun stores in Phoenix and elsewhere than crossing the border.

 So they set that up.